Tanvir-A-Khan/ITVerse-Hackathon-BlockBuster/README.md

 ```

 **Interface0**
-- Interface0 brach is an interface testing brach.
+- Interface0 brach is an interface testing branch.
-- Initially Interface0 has been created to test the interface features.
+- Initially, Interface0 has been created to test the interface features.

 ## Run Interface0 Locally